GauravAhuja7/Flight-route-optimization/README.md

 - **Optimized Costs:** Balances between time and fuel costs to provide cost-effective routes.

 ## Usage

-To use this repository:
+(PS: You can simply look at the full_model.cpp and don't get into complexities or you can just look at the standard way) To use this repository:

 1. **Clone the Repository:**